 More generally, if we can approximate distances with a tree metric, then the tree of this metric provides a very compact and convenient representation that is much easier to navigate than a general distance function.
-Picking any root, the tree induces a distance based hierarchical classification, and referring to the discussions between Plato and Aristotle's, humans have been interested in such hierarchical classifications since ancient time.
+Picking any root, the tree induces a distance-based hierarchical classification, and referring to the discussions between Plato and Aristotle's, humans have been interested in such hierarchical classifications since ancient times.

 It is not just humans but also computers that understand trees and tree metrics much better than general metrics.
-Many questions that are NP-hard to answer in general can be answered very
+Many questions that are NP-hard to answer in general can be answered very efficiently based on trees (see, e.g., Chapter 10.2, "Solving NP-Hard Problems on Trees," in Reference [42]).